rocketacademy/bootcamp3.0-docs/algorithms/a.5-data-structures/a.5.4-queues.md

 1. [https://leetcode.com/problems/task-scheduler/](https://leetcode.com/problems/task-scheduler/)
    1. Hint: This may be solved more efficiently without queues, but see how we can implement it with queues first.

+## Additional Resources

+1. [This video](https://youtu.be/Y7wZO2tMjnY) is a more hands-on introduction to queues than the video above.
+It introduces queues in Python and Python's built-in `deque` data structure that we can use to perform dequeues in `O(1)` time complexity.